Rosacea is a common and long-term skin condition that mainly affects a person's face.

 People who have fair skin and who tend to blush easily may be at a higher risk of the condition.
-Rosacea appears more often among women, but men tend to have more severe symptoms.
-A possible reason for this could be that men generally delay medical treatment until rosacea becomes advanced.
+The condition can also affect people of Asian and African origin.
+Rosacea appears more often among women around the time of menopause along with hot flushes.

 Is there a cure for rosacea?

 While there is no cure for rosacea, medical therapy is available to control or reverse the signs and symptoms.
-If you suspect that you have rosacea, consult your doctor.
+If you suspect that you have rosacea, seek medical advice.

 Signs and symptoms of rosacea

-Rosacea's appearance can vary greatly from one individual to another.
+The appearance of rosacea can vary greatly from one individual to another.
 Most of the time, not all of the potential signs and symptoms appear.
 Rosacea always includes at least one of the primary signs listed below.
 Various secondary signs and symptoms may also develop.

 Primary signs of rosacea include: